BIOL275-MSUM/eda-AWhite3385/README.md

-After acquiring the data for the two states being analyzed I combined the data for Alabama and Minnesota into one table by using the function bind\_rows() (Hadley Wickham et al. 2020). following this I isolated the target data variables within a the plot function &&&.
-After this I
+After acquiring the data for the two states being analyzed I combined the data for Alabama and Minnesota into one table by using the function bind\_rows() (Hadley Wickham et al. 2020).
+Following this I isolated the target data of total positive cases while adding state population size data (Macrotrends, 2020) by using the tribble function.
+Then I then bound the Minnesota & Alabama data into another row, followed by using inner\_join() to add the population data to the datasets.
+I then added the COVID-19 positivity rate calculation by using the mutate(Hadley Wickham et al. 2020) command to divide the positive cases by the total population of the respective state.
+I then divided this by 1000.
+Finally I selected my target variables to be used for figure building and data analysis.

 ## Results